+Held upright.

-- Held upright. - In racks attached to the vehicle or in boxes that will keep them from turning over.
+In racks attached to the vehicle or in boxes that will keep them from turning over.

-Cylinders may be loaded in a horizontal position (lying down) if it is designed so the relief valve is in the vapor space.
+Cylinders may be loaded in a horizontal position (lying down) if it is designed so the relief value is in the vapor space.